gdscuic/web-dev-crash-course/README.md

 # web-dev-crash-course

 This repo contains the code to follow along with GDSC at UIC's Web Dev Crash Course series.
-You can download it by clicking them green "Code" button and selecting "Download ZIP".
+You can download it by clicking the green "Code" button and selecting "Download ZIP".

 Download it and make it your own!
 Here are some helpful resources to get you started: